ltw-webdev-4/curriculum/week-07.md

 ---
-topic: "Images & captions"
+topic: "Icons & images"
-desc: "Create common patterns for images in websites: captions, cards, containers, and more."
+desc: "Make the icons sprite sheet and create common patterns for images: captions, cards, containers and more."
 clr: "1, 2, 3, 4"

 video_tutorials: